punchcode-fullstack/student-resources/db-and-sql/README.md

 createuser username
 ```

-- IE - run the following for a generic user we can use (will create specific users for a database later)
+- IE - run the following for a generic user we can use

 ```bash
 createuser postgres